allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance-part-i.md

 ## Know your enemy, know your battlefield

 In order to deal a truly devastating blow to Elastic’s performance, we first need to understand what goes on under the hood.
-Since full-text search is a complex topic, this introduction will be both simplified and incomplete.
+Since full-text search is a complex topic, consider this introduction both simplified and incomplete.

 ## Index and document contents

-In most full-text search engines data is split into two separate areas: the index, which makes it possible to find documents (represented by some sort of ID) matching specified criteria, and [document storage](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/mapping-store.html) which makes it possible to retrieve the contents (values of all fields) of a document with specified ID.
+In most full-text search engines data is split into two separate areas: the index, which makes it possible to find documents (represented by some sort of document ID) matching specified criteria, and [document storage](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/mapping-store.html) which makes it possible to retrieve the contents (values of all fields) of a document with specified ID.
 This distinction improves performance, since usually document IDs will appear multiple times in the index, and it would not make much sense to duplicate all